Last updated: April 26, 2026 at 11:59 PM

 Buffalo River Watershed — Running Hypothesis Document

-Events observed to date: 3 confirmed rainfall-runoff events
+Events observed to date: 7 confirmed rainfall-runoff events + 1 sub-threshold pulse + 1 sub-threshold non-detection

 Study Context